C. M. Naim

 Choudhri Mohammed Naim (3 June 1936 – 9 July 2025) was an Indian-born American scholar of Urdu language and literature.
 He was professor emeritus at the University of Chicago.

 Naim was the founding editor of both Annual of Urdu Studies and Mahfil (now Journal of South Asian Literature), as well as the author of the definitive textbook for Urdu pedagogy in English.

 Life and career

 Naim was born on 3 June 1936 in Barabanki, British India, the son of Choudhri Mohammed Masud and Naima Masud.
 He was educated at Lucknow University (BA Honours, 1954 and MA in Urdu, 1955), Deccan College, Pune, and the University of California, Berkeley (MA in Linguistics, 1961).
-He served as a lecturer at UC Berkley from 1960 to 1961.
+He served as a lecturer at University of California, Berkeley from 1960 to 1961.